Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/phpIdRequest.md

 3. POST the `Task` to the maintenance organization.
 Before POSTing the `Task` it should be validated using a `Task/$validate` `POST` call.
 4. GET the status of the Task by using the 'ContentLocation' header returned from the POST call.
 It is also possible to get the status by requesting the Task given the id of the Task returned as response of the `POST`.
 Repeat step (4) until the status is Completed.
 Not to overload the server a exponential back-off approach should be used starting from four seconds up to 1024 seconds between the requests.
-5. When finished the `GET` call will display status 'completed' and the body of the get will contain the `Task` with a reference to the generated `AdministrableProductDefinition` (APD) resource (including a PhPID) in the output section.
+5. When finished the `GET` call will display status 'completed' and the body of the get will contain the `Task` with a reference to the generated `AdministrableProductDefinition` (APD) resource (including a PhPID) in the output section as well as a WHODrugID as an identifier.
 6. The generated (APD) will be available as a resolvable url.